Thomas-Longworth/PeakPerformance-E-Commerce/README.md

 - In the env.py file, create a secret key.
 It should look like this: os.environ["SECRET_KEY"] = " Your Secret key ".
 - Copy your secret key and paste it into a Heroku config var.
 Use SECRET_KEY as the var key.
 - Copy the STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY and paste into Heroku env var.
+- Copy the cloudinary api key and past into Heroku env var
 - Copy and paste the following into your projects settings.py file : from pathlib import Path, import os, import dj_database_url,if os,path.isfile("env.py"):import env.
 - Remove djangos insecure key and replace it with: SECRET_KEY = os.environ.get('Your secret key').
 - Comment out the database section the setting.py file.
 Replace it with: DATABASES = { 'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))} .